A BOSSA NOVA STORY

 Also, compositions by Stevie Wonder and Ivan Lins.

 I wanted to add something new because there are so many great songs that can be done this way.

 Tell me about your transition from Brazil to New York.

 Sometimes I look back and say to myself, “How did I do that?”
 I did not speak English, but somehow I communicated what I wanted to do.
 New York was not very intimidating; it felt very tiny.

 In some respects, it is.

 If felt a little like Disney World, and I felt very safe compared to Sao Paulo, which is a very crazy cosmopolitan metropolis.
-After that, things happened very quickly for me.
-I went to jam sessions and got noticed right away, and I was offered some good opportunities early on.
+After that, things happened quickly for me.
+I went to jam sessions and got noticed right away, and I was offered good opportunities early on.